Modelling two-dimensional droplet rebound off deep fluid baths: Background and motivation

+These methods do not attempt to capture the behaviour of the lubricating air layer during the rebound dynamics.
+In this work we seek a coupled system allowing for the inclusion of the lubricating air layer in the rebound dynamics of a two-dimensional drop off a deep liquid bath in the low-Weber, low-Ohnesorge regime.
+We derive a closed set of evolution equations that govern the evolutionary dynamics of the droplet, free surface together with a free-boundary elliptic problem for the air layer pressure.
+This methodology aims to fill the gap between the kinematic match methods and DNS of the full fluid equations.
+The system presented herein can be simulated much more efficiently than full DNS, whilst still providing key insight into the influence of the air gap, as we will showcase in the sections to follow.

-We next present the derivation of the system through considering each fluid region independently in Section \ref{sect:Model}.
-We then couple the regions together and present a numerical approach for simulating the results.
-Finally, we will use DNS techniques that have been previously verified against experiments to determine the feasibility of our model, and investigate the range of applicability the newly proposed model possesses.
+We next present the derivation of the system, considering each fluid region independently in Section \ref{sect:Model}.
+We then couple the regions together and present a numerical approach for simulating the results in Section \ref{sect:Numerics}.
+Finally, we will use DNS techniques that have been previously verified against experiments to determine the accuracy of our model, and demonstrate that it can produce efficient simulations of complex multiple-rebound dynamics off a vibrating bath in Section \ref{sect:Results} and Section \ref{sect:Faraday}, respectively.
+We conclude with a discussion of the model and consideration for future avenues of study in Section \ref{sect:Conclusion}.